amaan-akram/ethernet-ip-sim/README.md

 ./scripts/build
 ```

-To run first cd into the posix directory:
+To run first cd into the rta-ethernet-ip-stack directory:

 ```
-cd OpENer/bin/posix
+cd rta-ethernet-ip-stack
 ```

-and run this command with the desired networkInterface:
+and run the the desired networkInterface:

 ```
-./src/ports/POSIX/OpENer <NetworkInterface>
+./rta-server <NetworkInterface>
 ```